US ARMY SIGNAL CORPS

 to its current location many years after the war.

-Messages were apparently relayed directly by teletype link to General Douglas MacArthur's GHQ, SWPA in the AMP building in Queens Street, Brisbane.
+Messages were relayed directly by teletype link to General Douglas MacArthur's GHQ, SWPA in the AMP building in Queens Street, Brisbane.

-Ken Osterberg of Detachment 3 of the 832nd Signal Service Company, advised that part of Detachment 3 was the men who operated the overseas radio station.
+Ken Osterberg of Detachment 3 of the 832nd Signal Service Company, advised that part of Detachment 3 operated the overseas radio station.
 He said they were billeted near the station.
 It is possible that this was US Army Signal Corps' Radio Communications (Telecommunications) site at Cotton's Farm, Capalaba.
 Ken said that the radio station was connected by land line (teletype) to the Signal Center at the GHQ, SWPA in the AMP building in Queen Street, Brisbane.
 The teletype section was also connected to other installations like Sydney, Townsville, etc.

 The Americans also established another Radio site at the Redland Bay Golf Course.